valory-xyz/autonolas-governance/README.md

 To complement, a list of known vulnerabilities can be found here: [Vulnerabilities list #1](https://github.com/valory-xyz/autonolas-governance/blob/main/docs/Vulnerabilities_list%231.pdf?raw=true)

-In order to manage cross-bridge transactions via the `Timelock` contract on the polygon network, the Fx Governor Tunnel contract is implemented:
+In order to manage cross-bridge transactions via the `Timelock` contract on the Polygon network, the Fx Governor Tunnel contract is implemented:
 - [FxGovernorTunnel](https://github.com/valory-xyz/autonolas-governance/blob/main/contracts/bridges/FxGovernorTunnel.sol).

-In order to manage cross-bridge transactions via the `Timelock` contract on the gnosis network, the Home Mediator contract is implemented:
+In order to manage cross-bridge transactions via the `Timelock` contract on the Gnosis network, the Home Mediator contract is implemented:
 - [HomeMediator](https://github.com/valory-xyz/autonolas-governance/blob/main/contracts/bridges/HomeMediator.sol).

 The functionality thereby enabled is outlined in detail here: [Cross-chain governance: from Ethereum to Polygon](https://github.com/valory-xyz/autonolas-governance/blob/main/docs/governace_bridge.pdf?raw=true).